magoyette/.emacs.d/README.md

 #### Hunspell on Linux

 Use the package manager to install hunspell.
-On Fedora, the packages I use are hunspell, hunspell-en and hunspell-fr.
+On Fedora, the packages I use are `hunspell`, `hunspell-en` and `hunspell-fr`.

 #### Hunspell on Windows